Bar Admissions Services

 |Law School Application Assistance

 A failure to properly answer questions on your law school application may jeopardize your career before it even starts.
 Rather than waste three years of your life, a few hours of consultation on troublesome character issues can help you make the required disclosures and preserve your credibility with the admissions committee.
+If you later discover an error or omission in your application, most schools let their students supplement with additional disclosures long after enrollment, but you should consult with experienced counsel when doing so.

 |Bar Application Assistance